 Yes.
 If an F-1 student finishes one program of study at one educational level (such as a bachelor’s degree) and starts another program of study at the same campus, the student may continue on-campus employment as long as the student plans to enroll for the next term.

 An F-1 student who is enrolled in school, maintains status and follows the guidelines for on-campus employment may continue to work.
-The F-1 student should keep you informed of any changes in employer and hours, however.
+The F-1 student should keep a DSO informed of any changes in employer and hours, however.

-An F-1 student may only work on-campus after the program end date if continuing the education at the next program level at your school.
+An F-1 student may only work on-campus after the program end date if continuing the education at the next program level at the same school.

 Yes.
 However, the F-1 student’s total work hours for all jobs cannot exceed 20 hours during the school term.
 The F-1 student may work full-time during those periods when school is not in session or during the student’s annual break.